FlipStylez/ls-365-npa/RULES.md

 ## 2. Chat messaging
    1. Use alliance chat to communicate always.

    2. Don't use state chat at all.
+Don't post any coordinates to state chat.

       Before using state chat, check again - maybe alliance chat will be enough.